-Let’s start with something simple; the monitor.
-As the thing that holds most of your attention throughout the workday, it should be pretty easy to know when it needs a good thorough cleaning.
-You might be surprised by how dirty a monitor can get without you noticing.
-Dirt, dust, fingerprints, and other gunk can accumulate to make a monitor look very unappealing, and in some cases, it can make it difficult to read properly.
+Let’s start with the monitor.
+As the thing that holds most of your attention throughout the workday, you know that dirt, dust, fingerprints, and other gunk can accumulate to make a monitor look very unappealing and even difficult to read properly.

-Cleaning a monitor is simple enough.
-Just be sure that you do not spray any liquids on the screen.
-This makes it difficult to control the substance, and if you use too much of it and the chemicals seep into the monitor, it could cause damage.
-In most cases, it’s safe to just use a damp cloth to wipe off your monitor, or rubbing alcohol for LCD displays.
-Minimal risk is always a great way to approach PC cleaning.
-Once the screen is clean, it’s just a matter of wiping off or vacuuming up any remaining dust, making sure that there are no objects obstructing monitor vents.
+Always be cautious cleaning your PC.
+Do not spray any liquids on the screen; it can cause damage.
+Just use a damp cloth to wipe off your monitor, or rubbing alcohol for LCD displays.
+Once the screen is clean, it’s just a matter of wiping off or vacuuming up any remaining dust and fibers, making sure that there is nothing obstructing monitor vents.

-Next comes the keyboard, which you can assume is one of the nastiest, dirtiest parts of a PC setup.
-You can count on the keyboard being the place where most germs will reside; in fact, keyboards often have more bacteria and germs than a toilet seat!
-You’ll want to power-down your PC before unplugging the keyboard, especially if you’re using one of the older keyboards from the early days of computing, though it’s more likely that you’re using a USB-connected keyboard.
+Next comes the keyboard, which is one of the nastiest, dirtiest parts of a PC setup.
+In fact, keyboards often have more bacteria and germs than a toilet seat!

-For cleaning up the rest of your PC, the main thing you’ll want to look at is the fan.
-The fans are responsible for cooling the system, but they’re notorious for collecting dust.
-When too much dust collects in front of the fan, it can lead to your PC overheating.
-You don’t need us to tell you that an overheating PC could potentially lead to long-term damage.
-The best way to approach cleaning out your computer fans, and any part of the computer in general, is to use compressed air.
+For cleaning up the rest of your PC, the main thing you’ll want to look at is the fan, which is notorious for collecting dust.
+When too much dust collects in front of the fan, your PC will overheat, which could lead to long-term damage.
+The best way to clean a fan is with compressed air.
 Blow the dust away from the fan in a way which allows for maximum cleaning potential.

-It’s usually a good idea to give your PC a once-over with compressed air to remove any accumulating dust particles that could directly affect its ability to perform properly.
-Also, never, ever, spray liquids anywhere inside a computer, unless you know exactly what you’re doing.
-Doing so could damage internal components beyond repair.
+It’s a good idea to give your PC a once-over with compressed air to remove any accumulating dust particles that could affect its ability to perform properly.
+Never, ever, spray liquids anywhere inside a computer.
+You could damage internal components beyond repair.

-It’s a good idea to clean out your computer hardware once every 6-to-12 months, depending on how dusty your work area gets.
+It’s a good idea to clean out your computer hardware once every 6-to-12 months, depending on use.

 For more great tips on how to keep your PC clean, or for help maintaining your technology, give us a call at (973) 882-4644.